varsharain-a11y/spring-petclinic/readmefordockerimage.md

 # To obtain Docker Image
 use the following commands:
 ```

-docker pull frog-artifactory.com/petclinic:<BUILD_NUMBER>
-docker run -p 8080:8080 frog-artifactory.com/petclinic:<BUILD_NUMBER>
+docker run -p 8080:8080 spring-petclinic

 ```
-Replace <BUILD_NUMBER> with the actual build number from the Jenkins job.
-The first command pulls the Docker image from the Frog Artifactory registry, and the second command runs the image and maps the container's port 8080 to the host's port 8080, allowing access the application at http://localhost:8080.
+this starts the spring petclinic application on 8080 port